 Experience: At least three years of technology project management experience or three years of experience developing web sites that addressed issues of security, design, architecture, integration, and accessibility is required.
 Experience at an institution of higher education is preferred.

-1. Ensures that the Office of Web and New Media supports the web-related communication needs of the University by preparing long- and short-range goals and objectives; establishing priorities to meet goals and objectives; managing personnel, budgetary, and technology resources for effective web services; promoting effective channels of communication with all constituents; encouraging input to the Office of Web and New Media; advising and consulting with Deans, Department Heads, and senior administrators about web issues and concerns; and evaluating the unit’s performance and progress toward accomplishment of goals and objectives.
+1. Ensures that the Office of Web and New Media supports the web-related communication needs of the University by preparing long- and short-range goals and objectives; establishing priorities to meet goals and objectives; managing personnel, budgetary, and technology resources for effective web services; promoting effective channels of communication with all constituents; encouraging input to Web and New Media; advising and consulting with Deans, Department Heads, and senior administrators about web issues and concerns; and evaluating the unit’s performance and progress toward accomplishment of goals and objectives.

 2. Ensures fiscal responsibility and accountability through coordination and preparation of the annual budget, authorizing the expenditure of Web and New Media funds, and maintaining overall budget control.

-3. Ensures the system-wide coordination and implementation of each campus’ web site by directing the resources of the Offfice of Web and New Media in developing a consistent design and programming structure, collaborating with each campus’ web liaison, and providing centralized web services and features.
+3. Ensures the system-wide coordination and implementation of each campus’ web site by directing the resources of the Web and New Media in developing a consistent design and programming structure, collaborating with each campus’ web liaison, and providing centralized web services and features.

 4. Assumes responsibility for the Missouri State University-Springfield campus web site by overseeing the planning, analysis, design, implementation, and maintenance of the central site, the development and enforcement of security and accessibility standards, and the coordination of the information architecture, overall design, and usability of the site.